Why become an INVESTOR now?

 which can generate more power than is consumed!

-The battery packs always stay charged.
+The battery packs always remain charged.

-The country’s charging infrastructure plays a crucial role in your route planning—
+The country’s charging infrastructure plays a crucial role in your route planning —

-but not anymore, thanks to the DC OnBoard charging system
+thanks to the DC OnBoard charging system

 for you and your business.